 The above results are proven under fairly mild regularity assumptions on the shape of the degree distribution.
 We allow a non-negligible proportion of the population to be initially recovered, i.e. immune to the disease.
 (This also allows for the possibility that a part, not necessarily random, of the population is vaccinated before the outbreak, since the vaccinated individuals can be regarded as recovered.)
-We require that the third moment of the susceptible degree be bounded; in particular, that implies that the maximum susceptible degree in a population of size n is of the order no larger than $n^{1/3}$.
+We require that the third moment of the susceptible degree be bounded; in particular, that implies that the maximum susceptible degree in a population of size n is of the order no larger than $n^{1/3}$ .
 So in particular, in a population of size 1 million, the super-spreaders (i.e. individuals with largest numbers of contacts) should not be able to infect more than around 100 individuals.

 To demonstrate this behaviour for a particular example, we used stochastic simulations that make use of special Monte Carlo techniques that allow us to consider multiple initial conditions within the same realisation of the process.
-The algorithm is described in Appendix A. Figure 1 shows our results for the relationship between the epidemic final size Zand the initial force of infection $X{I,0}$ for 20 realisations of the process, with each realisation involving multiple different initial conditions, for population sizes $n = 10^5$, $n = 10^6$ and $n = 10^7$.
-The model rate parameters are $\rho = 1$ and $\beta = 1$; and the network has Poisson degree distribution with mean $\lambda = 2.02$ meaning that $\mathcal{R}0 = 1.01$.
-(The network was generated as an Erdős-Rényi random graph with edge probability λ/n .)
-These plots show the emergence of the three epidemic sizes that our results predict as n increases, i.e. 'small' epidemics of size O(1), 'large' epidemics of size proportional to $(nX{I,0})^{1/2}$, and 'large' epidemics of size comparable to $n(\mathcal{R}0 - 1)$.
+The algorithm is described in Appendix A. Figure 1 shows our results for the relationship between the epidemic final size Z and the initial force of infection $X{I,0}$ for 20 realisations of the process, with each realisation involving multiple different initial conditions.
+The model rate parameters are $\rho = 1$ and $\beta = 1$ .
+The network has Poisson degree distribution with mean $\lambda$ and was generated as an Erdős-Rényi random graph with edge probability $\lambda/n$ .
+We implement scaling at different population sizes giving parameter sets ( $n = 10^5$ , $\lambda = 2.04$ , $R_0 = 1.02$ ), ( $n = 10^6$ , $\lambda = 2.02$ , $R_0 = 1.01$ ) and ( $n = 10^7$ , $\lambda = 2.01$ , $R_0 = 1.005$ ).
+These plots show the emergence of the three epidemic sizes that our results predict as n increases, i.e. 'small' epidemics of size O(1), 'large' epidemics of size proportional to ( $nX{I,0}$ )1/2, and 'large' epidemics of size comparable to $n(\mathcal{R}0 - 1)$ .

 Epidemics on graphs with given degrees have been considered in a number of recent studies, both within the mathematical biology and probability communities.
-A set of ordinary differential equations approximating the time evolution of a large epidemic were obtained by Volz [35], see also Miller [26], and also Miller, Slim, and Volz [28].
+A set of ordinary differential equations approximating the time evolution of a large epidemic were obtained by Volz (2008), see also Miller (2011), and also Miller et al. (2012).
 These papers consider the case where the epidemic starts very small.
-Differential equations for an epidemic starting with a large number of infectives appear in Miller [27].
-Convergence of the random process to these equations in the case where the second moment of the degree of a random vertex is uniformly bounded (both starting with only few infectives and with a large number of infectives) was proven in Janson, Luczak and Windridge [21].
-(See also Decreusefond, Dhersin, Moyal and Tran [12] and Bohman and Picollelli [7], where related results are proven in the case where the fifth moment of the degree of a random vertex is uniformly bounded and in the case of bounded vertex degrees respectively.
-See also [5] for results in the case of bounded vertex degrees and general infection time distributions.)
+Differential equations for an epidemic starting with a large number of infectives appear in Miller (2014).
+Convergence of the random process to these equations in the case where the second moment of the degree of a random vertex is uniformly bounded (both starting